FruitPunch116/Poker-Project/README.md

 Before you get started make sure you are in the proper branch, use the command `git branch` to see the current branch to switch the designed branch use `git checkout BRANCH_NAME`.

-If new changes have been added to the `main` branch before you start working try doing `git fetch` on your terminal to get the most recent version of the code without having to worry about loosing any previous code done.
+If new changes have been added to the `main` branch before you start working try doing `git fetch` on your withing the `main` branch inside your terminal to get the most recent version of the code without having to worry about loosing any previous code done.

+Use `git pull` to get the branch information.

+The command `git checkout origin/BRANCH_NAME -- FILE-NAME` is used to get information or files from a dessired branch.

 Try not to use the `main` branch at least that part of there project is complete.